It is used to treat HIV infection.

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+Signs of too much lactic acid in the blood (lactic acidosis) like fast breathing, fast heartbeat, a heartbeat that does not feel normal, very bad upset stomach or throwing up, feeling very sleepy, shortness of breath, feeling very tired or weak, very bad dizziness, feeling cold, or muscle pain or cramps.
 Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
-Signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.
-Pain in side.
-Pain when passing urine.
-Back pain, belly pain, or blood in the urine.
-May be signs of a kidney stone.
-Feeling very tired or weak.
-Change in body fat.
-A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
-It can cause very bad health problems that may not go away, and sometimes death.
-Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
+Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.
+Chest pain or pressure.
+Low mood (depression).
+Very bad dizziness or passing out.
+Eye irritation.
+Mouth sores.
+Muscle or joint pain.
+Swollen gland.
+A burning, numbness, or tingling feeling that is not normal.
+Swelling.
+Chills.
 Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take this drug.
 Tell your doctor right away if you have any new signs after you start this drug, even after taking it for several months.
 This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of this drug?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: Headache.
-Diarrhea.
 Upset stomach or throwing up.
+Trouble sleeping.
+Bad dreams.
+Feeling tired or weak.
 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 How is this drug best taken?